 Have you ever had one of those days?
 A day when you barely struggled to survive?
-I’ve had a few of them… days when the kids were wild, the house was a wreck, and things were simply not going the way I had planned.
+I’ve had a few of them… days when my kids were wild, the house was a wreck, and things were simply not going the way I had planned.
 I always start my days with the best intentions and to-do lists a mile long.
 But for some reason, I stray from my original plans.
 I stop focusing on how to persevere and instead I find myself settling for survival.
 But is there a better way?

 *This post contains affiliate links.
 Click here to read my full disclosure policy.